Best smartwatches for battery life 2024

 -

-When it comes to fitness trackers — aka pseudo-smartwatches — it's unclear whether they belong on this list or not, but they last one or two weeks per charge and cost significantly less than true smartwatches.
-For some people looking for the best battery life, something like the $50 Amazfit Band 7 is exactly what they want.
+It's unclear whether fitness trackers—aka pseudo-smartwatches —belong on this list, but they last one or two weeks per charge and cost significantly less than true smartwatches.
+For some people looking for the best budget option, something like the Amazfit Bip 3 Pro Smart Watch is exactly what they want.

-Despite being so cheap, the Band 7 has fitness insights you'd find on fancier watches like VO2 Max, training load/effect, and recovery time.
+Despite being so cheap, the Bip 3 Pro has fitness insights you'd find on fancier watches like VO2 Max, training load/effect, and recovery time.
 The PAI score summarizes your training data and tells you if you're on track to improve (or lose fitness) as an athlete.
-I appreciated getting these insights, even if the Band 7 missed out on useful tools like built-in GPS or non-touchscreen controls.
+It's great getting these insights on the Bip 3 Pro if you're only looking for something on a basic level.

 Alternatives: We haven't reviewed the recent Xiaomi Smart Band 9, which just launched globally this summer, but it has a 1.62-inch AMOLED, a Vitality points system similar to PAI, and up to 21 days of battery life, all for about the same price.